How to Save Money on One-way Flights

 1. Use airlines that sell cheap one-way flights

-While full-service network airlines typically use round-trip pricing on long-haul flight tickets, this is not the case for low-cost carriers.
+While full-service airlines typically use round-trip pricing on long-haul flight tickets, this is not the case for low-cost carriers.
 Most budget airlines simply use point-to-point pricing, with a return ticket costing the sum of 2x one-way tickets.
 That’s really useful if you just want to fly in one direction.

 - Jetstar – flights to Bali, Singapore, Bangkok, Phuket, Ho Chi Minh City, Seoul, Tokyo, Osaka & Honolulu